How to Find Computer OU in Active Directory & Export CSV List

 dsquery computer -limit 0 | dsget computer -dn -samid

 After locating the computers many admins want to export user group membership from Active Directory to get started with a cross forest active directory migration.
-Moreover, if you feel code and scripts to be technical, then you can access the computer location data with the help of GUI options like ADAC, and ADUC.
+Moreover, if you still believe that you might have to search for how to find computer OU in Active Directory as the code and scripts are too technical.
+Then you can access the computer location data with the help of GUI options like ADAC, and ADUC.

 Here is an advanced script that churns out the Computer along with its OU